 Bold fonts make the letters stand out and easier to weed and remove from the mat.
 Many letters have ripped while being removed because they are too thin.

 Best Cricut Cursive Fonts

-Script fonts are so pretty and I love that they look much prettier than my own hand writing.
-Use these fonts with attention to detail – you will need to adjust the letter spacing.
-My biggest pet peeve when seeing completed projects is script letters spaced out individually.
+Script fonts are so pretty and I love that they look much prettier than my own handwriting.
+Use these fonts with attention to detail – you will need to adjust the letter spacing (also known as kerning).
+My biggest pet peeve when seeing other people’s completed craft projects is script letters spaced out individually.

 How to adjust the spacing in a script font